• Skip to primary navigation

 Instructions

-• In a large stainless steel skillet, melt butter over medium-high heat.
-Add diced onions and saute until translucent and slightly golden, about 5-7 minutes, stirring regularly.
+• Saute onions.
+In a large stainless steel skillet, melt butter over medium-high heat.
+Add diced onions and saute until translucent and slightly golden, stirring regularly for about 5-7 minutes.

-• Add sliced mushrooms to the onions and continue cooking until tender.
+• Cook mushrooms.
+Push the onions to the side and add sliced mushrooms to the pan.
+Continue to cook until tender.
 If mushrooms are of a thicker cut, reduce heat to medium-low and cook for longer so onions do not get burned.

-• Turn heat to low, add cream cheese, garlic, milk, and broth.
+• Add liquids.
+Turn heat to low, and add cream cheese, milk, broth, and minced garlic.
 Gently simmer, stirring often to break apart the cream cheese until thickened and combined well.

-• Pour mixture over the cooked noodles and toss to combine with a pair of tongs.
-Season with salt and pepper to taste.
+• Combine.
+Pour mixture over the cooked noodles and toss to combine with a pair of tongs—season with salt and pepper to taste.

-• Sprinkle Parmesan cheese on top and bake uncovered for 15 minutes until bubbly and top is lightly browned.
-Serve hot.
+• Bake.
+Sprinkle Parmesan cheese on top and bake uncovered for 15 minutes until bubbly and the top is lightly browned.
+Rest for 5-10 minutes before serving.

 Notes